-In 1989, the former Soviet Union relaxed its emigration restrictions, which resulted in one of the most significant human movements of the late 20th century.
+In 1989, the Soviet Union relaxed its emigration restrictions, triggering one of the most significant human movements of the late 20th century.
 Prior to this relaxation, restrictive emigration laws and tight governmental controls made it nearly impossible for Soviet residents to leave the country.
-As the USSR disintegrated, these legal barriers dissolved and approximately 7 million Soviet residents left the Soviet Union between 1989 and 2000 (Abramitzky et al., 2022).
+As the USSR disintegrated, these legal barriers dissolved, and approximately 7 million Soviet residents left the Soviet Union between 1989 and 2000 (Abramitzky et al., 2022).
 Among them, more than 1 million Jewish immigrants arrived in Israel, increasing Israel's population by 20%.

-Figure 1 presents the number of Soviet immigrants entering Israel by year.
-The bulk of the migration wave-over 300 thousand immigrants-arrived in a relatively short time span, between 1989 and 1991, and accounted for 7% of the Israeli population prior to the immigration.
-The peak in the first years was followed by a consistent flow of 60 thousand immigrants a year, which lasted the entire decade.
-In total, more than 1 million Jews left the former Soviet Union, which amounted to around one-fifth of the Israeli population in
+Figure 1: Annual number of Soviet immigrants and other countries to Israel time span, between 1989 and 1991, and accounted for 7% of the Israeli population prior to the immigration.
+This peak was followed by a steady influx of 60,000 per year throughout the decade, totaling over 1 million-one-fifth of Israel's 1989 population.